Bêlit: Marvel

+Though her first appearance occurs in Conan the Barbarian #58, Bêlit was first mentioned by name in Giant-Size Conan #1 (1974) along with Valeria of the Red Brotherhood, which has led to some confusion about her appearance in this issue since only Valeria is pictured.

 Dark Horse

 More recently, Dark Horse acquired the rights to Conan and published their own ongoing Conan title, with Bêlit appearing in their retelling of the "Queen of the Black Coast" story arc.
 Dark Horse's Bêlit had an ivory-white skin as originally described by Howard, though her costume varied: she was shown wearing skimpy metal bikini tops very similar to Red Sonja's, along with silk girdles (purple rather than red), and a brown cloak, tunic, and pants for colder climates.
 Her depiction by Dark Horse was more frightening and feral than was depicted by Marvel.